-5. International auditing standards require auditors to make a rebuttable presumption of a risk of fraud in the recognition of income.
-The Joint Board is funded, in the main, by constituent councils.
+7. International auditing standards require auditors to make a rebuttable presumption of a risk of fraud in the recognition of income.
+The Joint Committee is funded, in the main, by constituent councils.
 Transactions are simple and of low volume.
-Consequently, we conclude that there is no risk of material misstatement caused by fraud over income recognition.
+Consequently, we conclude that there is no risk of material misstatement caused by fraud over income.